rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### MySQL alarms

-The following criteria returns a Warning status when the number of open connections is above 400, and returns a Critical status when the number of open connections is above 500.
+The following criteria returns a `Warning` status when the number of open connections exceeds 400, and a `Critical` status when the number of open connections exceeds 500.

     if (metric['threads.connected'] > 500) {
            return new AlarmStatus(CRITICAL, 'Total number of threads connected are #